 Method 2: Using the FILEVAR option in INFILE

 The FILEVAR= option of the INFILE statement can be used for reading multiple files and combining them into a single SAS dataset.

 data SubjectsCombined; infile datalines; length readcsv $40; input readcsv $; infile subject dsd dlm="," LRECL=32760 filevar=readcsv end=eof; do while(not eof); input SubjectName $ Date : ddmmyy8. visits; output; format date $ddmmyy8.; end; datalines; /folders/myfolders/Data/september.csv /folders/myfolders/Data/october.csv ; run;

 - In the above example, the first infile statement reads the names of files from datalines and stores on readcsv variable.

-- In the second infile statement, the options are given with respect to the contents of both the files.
-The FILEVAR= option uses readcsv variable which contains the name of the external file.
-When the second INFILE statement with the FILEVAR= option is executed, the external file is opened.
+- In the second infile statement, the options are given concerning the contents of both files.
+The FILEVAR= option uses readcsv variable, which contains the name of the external file.
+The external file is opened when the second INFILE statement with the FILEVAR= option is executed.

 The APPEND statement in PROC DATASETS is an efficient method for appending two data tables.

 The advantage of using PROC DATASETS’ APPEND statement is that it does not read